Judy Farrell: Life and career

 Judy Hayden was born and raised in Quapaw, Oklahoma.
 She graduated from Oklahoma State University with a fine arts degree in theater.

 While studying for a master's degree at UCLA in 1961, she met actor Mike Farrell.
 She worked as a high-school English and drama teacher at Laguna Beach High School in Laguna Beach, California.
 In August 1963, she married Farrell, with whom she subsequently had two children, Erin and Michael.
 In the 1960s, Farrell and she performed together at the Laguna Playhouse.
 They divorced in the early 1980s.

 The Farrells' marriage was worked into the script of one episode of M*A*S*H: In the episode "The Colonel's Horse," Mike's character B.J.
 Hunnicutt said his wife Peg (played by Catherine Bergstrom in two onscreen appearances and a few photographs) was from Judy's hometown of Quapaw, and that her father's name was Floyd Hayden.
-His daughter in the show was also named Erin, as is his real-life daughter.
+His daughter in the show was also named Erin, as is his real-life daughter. she died in 2023 of pneumonia at age 84.